 Check out my friend Dave Schools video on the impact of engaging in such behaviors below:

 What’s the point of me telling you not to engage in sexual behaviors?
-Other than all the health and emotional issues (with masturbation), the biggest problem is that it makes you comfortable.
+Other than all the health and emotional issues, the biggest problem is that it makes you comfortable.

 It’s a one way ticket to the comfort zone.
 From a success standpoint, the comfort zone is your enemy.
 People that achieve great things in life are never comfortable.